Assistant Professor of Political Science and Public Policy

 202 Kent Hall

-Professor Eberly has been named one of the Top 100 Influencers of Maryland Politics by Campaigns and Elections Magazine.
+Professor Eberly has been named one of the most influential voices in Maryland Politics and one of the Top 100 Influencers of Maryland Politics by Campaigns and Elections Magazine.

 "Todd Eberly -An assistant professor at St. Mary’s College of Maryland, Eberly is part of one of the most influential political science departments in the state.
 He is often quoted in the media about the challenges faced by Republicans in a state dominated by Democrats."